Atula Abeysekera: Notable Publications & Work

 Abeysekera's publications have been republished by professional publications and a think tank.
 He is the author of the policy paper 'Black Swans means business'.

 He is the author of the book 'What's the small idea? - Innovation and Risk Culture in Government'.

 Abeysekera is frequently a speaker on Black Swans in Risk management.

 On the 7th of December 2022, Abeysekera gave his well received Inaugural Lecture entitled 'Engineering a Better World' at Imperial College.

 Awards

 In 2017, Abeysekera was awarded Fellowship by the City and Guilds of London Institute.

 He is also a recipient of The Freedom of the City of London.

-In 2024, Abeysekera was elected as a honorary fellow of the Royal Academy of Engineering for exceptional contributions to engineering.
+In 2024, Abeysekera was elected as an honorary fellow of the Royal Academy of Engineering for exceptional contributions to engineering.